Pasadena Wedding Venue

-A $500 nonrefundable deposit is required to reserve your date.
+A nonrefundable $500 deposit is required to reserve your date.
 The balance is due 30 days prior to the event.
-The total wedding fee is $2,200, including minister and premarital counseling.
+The $2,200 wedding fee includes a minister and premarital counseling, both of which are required.
 Co-officiation is common.
-The reception rental fee is $1,500.
+The reception rental fee ranges $1,500–1,800.

 Special Events, Parties

 Kitchen Facilities: prep only

 Tables & Chairs: provided